Become familiar with basic concepts related to a multitenant environment.

 See Oracle Database Upgrade Guide for information about the database compatibility level.

-This section describes the common tasks you perform for a multitenant environment and the tools you use to complete the tasks.
+There are common tasks you perform for a multitenant environment, and you use tools to complete the tasks.

 Creating and configuring any database requires careful planning.
 A CDB requires special considerations.
 For example, consider the following factors when you plan for a CDB: